astro-informatics/s2fft/README.md

 optimisations (precompute or not) that one may select depending on available resources and desired angular resolution $L$.

-> [!IMPORTANT]
-> HEALPix long JIT compile time fixed for CPU!
-Fix for GPU coming soon.

-> [!TIP]
-As of version 1.0.2 `S2FFT` also provides PyTorch implementations of underlying precompute transforms.
-In future releases this support will be extended to our on-the-fly algorithms.

-> [!TIP]
-As of version 1.1.0 `S2FFT` also provides JAX support for existing C/C++ packages, specifically `HEALPix` and `SSHT`.
-This works by wrapping python bindings with custom JAX frontends.
-Note that currently this C/C++ to JAX interoperability is currently limited to CPU.

 ## Algorithms ⚡